 Wyalusing State ParkBagley

 At Wyalusing State Park, you can camp 500 feet above the confluence of the Wisconsin and Mississippi Rivers.
-One of Wisconsin's oldest parks, Wyalusing features Indian burial mounds, canoe trail, bird watching.
+One of Wisconsin's oldest park, Wyalusing features Indian burial mounds, canoe trail, bird watching.
 It's a place to go for fishing, boating, bicycling, picnicking, and enjoying nature.
 There are an interpretive center and four historical markers within the park.
 Wyalusing's 2,628 acres include hardwood forests, pine plantations, bluffs, springs, waterfalls, wetlands, and backwaters.
 The park is home to deer, beavers, fox, and many other animals.
 More than 90 bird species live here during the summer and 100 more can be observed during spring and fall migration.
 They include wild turkeys, bald eagles, turkey vultures, hawks, owls, waterfowl, woodpeckers, and a colorful variety of songbirds.

 Baraboo Children's MuseumBaraboo

 The Baraboo Children's Museum is 11,000 square feet of hands on education and fun!
 Learn how food goes from farm to table, become a conductor on the train, fine tune your music skills, create art, and so much more.
 Groups of 20 or more can call ahead for a discounted rate.
-Kids not tired after the museum?
-Check out Devil's Lake State Park, Circus World Museum, Parfrey's Glen, Pewitt's Nest, or any of the other amazing activities that Baraboo has to offer.

 Circus WorldBaraboo